sebastianspicker/phyphox-arduino-classroom-kit/README.md

 This repository consolidates the former `arduino-phyphox-experiments` and `smartphone-based-exoplanet-detection` work into one classroom-ready Arduino Nano 33 BLE Sense plus phyphox kit.

-It keeps one canonical firmware surface in `arduino/phyphox_ble_sense/`, one phyphox authoring source tree in `src/phyphox/`, and committed importable experiments in `experiments/`.
+It keeps one canonical Arduino firmware surface in `arduino/phyphox_ble_sense/`, one phyphox authoring source tree in `src/phyphox/`, committed importable sensor experiments in `experiments/`, and a curated astronomy teaching subtree in `experiments/astronomy/`.

 The phyphox files all use the same BLE characteristic UUIDs and a numeric mode written by the app via `<output><config>...</config></output>` to select which sensor values are streamed.